Why you should have a Social Media Policy (2021 Update)

 Some of the reasons why you should have a Social Media Policy include:

-Protect your company against potential litigation
+Protecting your company against litigation

-Protect company brand
+Protecting the company brand

 A Social Media Policy not only benefits the employer but can also protects staff from online bullying and harassment.
 The policy can protect targeted employees from teasing and potential defamation.

 Assigning a person for social media use inquiries